Bacilos

-Bacilos is a latin pop duo currently consisting of Jorge Villamizar and André Lopes.
+Bacilos is a Latin pop duo currently consisting of Jorge Villamizar and André Lopes.
 They have released 7 albums and 2 EPs.
 Their album Caraluna (2002) won the 2003 Grammy Award for Best Latin Pop Album, and their album Sin Vergüenza (2004) was nominated in 2005 for the same award.
-They have achieved success with singles "Mi Primer Millón" and "Caraluna".
+They have achieved success with the singles "Mi Primer Millón" and "Caraluna".

 The band's name was originally Bacilos Búlgaros, a literal translation of bacilli, named after a home remedy touted by Villamizar's grandmother.
 It is also a play on the Spanish language word "vacilón," meaning a fun, good time.

-Although based in Miami, Villamizar considers the band to be a "Latin American band" and the band has had several number one hits in Latin America.
+Although based in Miami, Villamizar considers the band to be a "Latin American band," and the band has had several number one hits in Latin America.